Lady Jane Grey: Claim to the throne and accession

-Illness and death of Edward VI, and accession of Jane to the throne
+Illness and death of Edward VI

 Edward VI's "devise for the Succession".
 The draft will was the basis for letters patent, which declared Jane Grey successor to the Crown.
 Edward's autograph shows his alteration of his text, from "L Janes heires masles" to "L Jane and her heires masles".
 Inner Temple Library, London.

-Henry VIII had three children: Mary, who was raised Roman Catholic, and Elizabeth and Edward, the last from the King's third marriage, to Jane Seymour (who died in 1537 after complications arising from the pregnancy and birth of Edward), who were raised as Protestant.
+Henry VIII had three children: Mary, who was raised Roman Catholic, and Elizabeth and Edward (the last from the King's third marriage to Jane Seymour, who died in 1537 after complications arising from the pregnancy and birth of Edward), both of whom were raised as Protestant.
 Following the annulment of his marriage to his first wife, Catherine of Aragon, Mary's mother, in 1533 and the beheading of his second wife, Anne Boleyn, Elizabeth's mother, in 1536, Henry rewrote the Act of Succession twice, declaring his daughters illegitimate.
 Although Jane Seymour managed to reconcile Henry briefly with his daughters, the monarch's formal reconciliation with them would come only in 1543, at the urging of his sixth and last wife, Catherine Parr.
 The princesses were reinstated in the line of succession in the Final Act of 1544, although they were still regarded as illegitimate.
 Furthermore, this Act authorised Henry VIII to alter the succession by his will.
 Henry's will reinforced the succession of his three children and then declared that, should none of them leave descendants, the throne would pass to heirs of his younger sister, Mary, which included Jane.
 For reasons still unknown, Henry excluded his niece and Jane's mother, Lady Frances Brandon, from the succession, and also bypassed the claims of the descendants of his elder sister, Margaret, who had married into the Scottish royal house and nobility.